 The constitution and the activities of the SGA are subject to the approval of the administration of the college.

-If you would like to be an Officer for the upcoming year, please complete the Officer Application Packet and submit it to either Natasha Lipscomb or Emily Baldwin no later than Thursday, April 4, 2013.
+If you would like to be an Officer for the academic year, please complete the Officer Application Packet and submit it to either Natasha Lipscomb (North) or Emily Baldwin (South).